Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: Conclusions

 In this paper, the impact of NOMA on the AoI of grant-free transmission has been investigated by applying a particular form of NOMA, namely NOMA-assisted random access.
 By modelling grant-free transmission as a Markov chain and accounting for SIC, closed-form analytical expressions for the AoI achieved by NOMA assisted grant-free transmission have been obtained, and asymptotic studies have been carried out to demonstrate that the use of the simplest form of NOMA is already sufficient to reduce the AoI of OMA by more than $40\%$.
 In addition, the developed analytical results have also been shown useful for optimizing the users' transmission probabilities, $\mathbb{P}_{\rm TX}$, which is crucial for performance maximization of grant-free transmission.

 In this paper, concise and insightful analytical results have been developed for the special case of $N=1$.
 An important direction for future research is the development of similar insightful results for the general case of $N\geq 1$.
-We also note that the principle of NOMA can be implemented in different forms, such as power-domain and code-domain NOMA.
-Hence, an interesting direction for future research is to investigate whether other forms of NOMA can be applied to further reduce the AoI of grant-free transmission and improve the performance gain of NOMA over OMA. \appendices
+We also note that the use of NOMA may reduce a user's energy consumption by avoiding the possible large number of retransmissions needed for OMA; however, a user that chooses a high receive SNR level, e.g., $P_1$, may consume more energy than in OMA.
+Therefore, another important direction for future research is to study how to realize a balanced tradeoff between energy efficiency and AoI reduction.